claucondor/flow-wallet-api/README.md

 ### Maintenance mode

-You can put the service in maintenance mode via the [System API](https://flow-hydraulics.github.io/flow-wallet-api/#tag/System) by sending the following JSON body as a `POST` request to `/system/settings` (example in [api-test-scripts/system.http](api-test-scripts/system.http)):
+You can put the service in maintenance mode by sending the following JSON body as a `POST` request to `/system/settings` (example in [api-test-scripts/system.http](api-test-scripts/system.http)):

 ```json
 {